CreativeDevelopments/CDTickets/README.md

     supportRole: 'Role', // message.mentions.roles.first() || message.guild.cache.roles.get(args[argNumber])
     category: 'Category ID', // If no category is set it will just make a channel at the top of the server
     response: 'Response', // This message is sent when they open the ticket - Defaults to "Your ticket has successfully been created in #channel
-    reason: 'Reason for opening the ticket' // Defaults to "No reason provided"
+    reason: 'Reason for opening the ticket', // Defaults to "No reason provided"
     message: 'Message', // This message is sent when the ticket is opened, will also ping the user and the support role })
 ```